hedi0/Smart_Door_Lock/README.md

 ## 🤝 Contribution Guidelines

-We welcome contributions to the Smart Door Lock project!
-Please follow these guidelines to ensure a smooth collaboration.
+We welcome c to ensure a smooth collaboration.

 ### Code Style